oap-project/raydp/README.md

 pip install dist/raydp*.whl
 ```

-## Spark on Ray
+## Spark on Ray API

-RayDP provides an API for starting a Spark job on Ray without a need to setup a Spark cluster separately.
-RayDP supports Ray as a Spark resource manager and runs Spark executors in Ray actors.
+RayDP provides an API for starting a Spark job on Ray.
 To create a Spark session, call the `raydp.init_spark` API.
+After that, you can use any Spark API as you want.
 For example:

 ```python
 import ray